sibiraj-s/svelte-tiptap/README.md

 ## SvelteNodeViewRenderer

-This enables rendering Svelte Components as NodeViews.
+SvelteNodeViewRenderer enables rendering Svelte Components as NodeViews.
+The following is an example for creating a counter component

 ### Create a Node Extension